ChrisLenga/image-edge-blur-tool/README.md

 ## Usage

+1. Create a directory called `input` and `output`.
-1. Place your images in an `input` directory.
+2. Place your images in an `input` directory.
-2. Run the script using Python:
+3. Run the script using Python:

 ```bash
 python edge_blur.py